3 polar travelers stand in yellow jackets on a grassy knoll, overlooking a glacier during The Northwest Passage Canadian High Arctic voyage.

 Activities

-Included is a weather-dependent, small-group, 10-15-minute helicopter flightseeing excursion; additional helicopter activities may be available for purchase on board.
+Hiking, Zodiac cruising, daily presentations and photography guides are optional and included.
+Included in 2025 is a weather-dependent, small-group, 10-15-minute helicopter flightseeing excursion; additional helicopter activities may be available for purchase on board.
 Various optional activities may be available on your Northwest Passage: The Legendary Arctic Sea Route cruise, for guests aged 16 and older.
 The sea kayaking program must be reserved in advance.
 One-time paddling excursions are available for those who want something less in-depth than the full sea kayaking program; no experience is necessary.
 Each departure’s first paddling excursion may be pre-booked and all subsequent outings are booked on the ship.
 Please contact AdventureSmith to reserve activity space with your booking.
-Sea kayaking is $795; one-time paddling excursion is $295; the culinary Tundra to Table experience is $125; and flightseeing, hiking, Zodiac cruising, daily presentations, photography guides and the polar plunge are optional and included.
+Sea kayaking is $795(2025); one-time paddling excursion is $295(2025); the culinary Tundra to Table experience is $125(2025).
+There are no added-cost activity options in 2026.

 Room Configuration